 How is growth different from development?
 How does economic growth lead to employment?
-What are the issues faced by India with respect to growth, development and employment?
+What are the issues faced by India concerning growth, development and employment?
 Read further to know more.

 Growth. development and employment are all interconnected terms in economics.